-Department of Legislative Services Maryland General Assembly 2007 Session FISCAL AND POLICY NOTE House Bill 368 Judiciary (Delegates Simmons and Dumais) Judicial Proceedings Crimes - Committing Crime of Violence in Presence of Minor - Penalties This bill prohibits a person from committing a crime of violence while knowingly in the presence of a minor under the age of 16 who witnesses the crime.
-A violator is guilty of a misdemeanor and, in addition to any other sentence imposed for the crime of violence, is subject to maximum penalties of imprisonment for 3 years and/or a fine of \$5,000.
+Department of Legislative Services Maryland General Assembly 2008 Session FISCAL AND POLICY NOTE Revised House Bill 672 Judiciary (Delegate Simmons, et al.) Judicial Proceedings Crimes - Committing Crime of Violence in Presence of Minor - Penalties This bill prohibits a person from committing a crime of violence while knowingly in the presence of a minor under age 18 who witnesses the crime.
+A violator is guilty of a misdemeanor and, in addition to any other sentence imposed for the crime of violence, is subject to maximum penalties of imprisonment for three years and/or a fine of \$5,000.
 A sentence imposed under these provisions must be separate from and consecutive to a sentence for a crime based on the act establishing the violation.
-For purposes of provisions governing adverse spousal testimony, a violator is guilty of the crime of abuse of a child under 18.
-A court must grant a motion to separate the trial of a violation under the provisions of this bill from the trial of a crime of violence in which the spousal privilege is properly invoked.
+For purposes of provisions governing adverse spousal testimony, a violator is guilty of the crime of abuse of a child under age 18.
 Fiscal Summary State Effect: Potential minimal increase in general fund expenditures due to the bill's incarceration penalty provisions.
 Such effects would not occur for several years.
 Local Effect: Potential minimal increase in local revenues due to the bill's monetary penalty provisions.
 Small Business Effect: None.